laskaux/laskaux.github.io/_posts/2018-12-09-my-fair-lady.md

 title: The Turbulence of Metamorphosis
 subtitle: A Personal Review of <em>My Fair Lady</em> <br /><br />

-excerpt: However ladylike we’ll be in the coming years, never let the spirit of that vigorous, fearless flowergirl be taken away from us—“I washed my face and hands before I come.
+excerpt: However “ladylike” we’ll become in the coming years, never let the spirit of that vigorous, fearless flowergirl be taken away from us—“I washed my face and hands before I come.
 If you were a gentleman, you would ask me to sit down.” <br />

 tags: theater
 ---